Our verdict

 Outsole thickness

-Beyond the lugs, the oz / 425g boasts a 3.4 mm outsole based on our caliper measurements.
+Beyond the lugs, the Who should NOT buy boasts a 3.4 mm outsole based on our caliper measurements.
 This is slightly thicker than average and leaves us with quite a fair amount of rubber to go through before completely wearing out this boot.

 Test results